Organizing Our Tinker Space

 We needed to shed some new light onto organizing our tinker space.
 My boys are getting older and their interests are changing.
 The beginning of the school year is a perfect time to tackle this.
 Read on for a peek into what we did or just DOWNLOAD MY FREE PDF in the sidebar and get started with your own space!

 We’ve had many versions of a creative space over the years.
-My kids have always been interested in drawing, building, and experimenting, in part, I think because they have always had access to many kinds of interesting materials.
+My kids have always been interested in drawing, building, and experimenting because they have always had access to many kinds of interesting materials.

 Before we tackled revamping our space, I spent some time thinking this project thru, keeping a few things in mind:

 This would be a team effort!
 The space is, after all, for my kids, so they would have lots of input.
 My boys generated a list of what they’d like in the space, thinking of items we already had and what they’d like to add.
 We were inspired by some great ideas from here and the Steam Kids Facebook page.

 We definitely have an emphasis on electronics, book making, and 3-D sculpture(see our list below).
 My youngest is into making armor for his mini wooden artist’s mannequin, so tinfoil and felt scraps were on the top of his list.
 My oldest still loves to make books and draw, so lots of different sketching materials and book making supplies must be easily in reach.
 They both love to tinker with a bredboard and led’s, so those had to be included, as well.

 I used the Elfa shelves we already had and just added a few new ones.
 The laundry room shelves had become sort of a catch all and I knew they could be culled with some effort from me.
 Their proximity to the kitchen was key…most of our activities take place on the kitchen table.
 I bought 3 new shelves to add to the existing set up.

 I wanted to make sure we had space to display some of my boys’ creations.
 I adore seeing their art work and kept nearly two whole shelves to rotate their projects.